smy1/swlab/python/README.md

 >```

 ### Important points
+I run all my code in the terminal of [Kate](https://kate-editor.org/) (Windows PowerShell) instead of IDLE because somehow, my code doesn't run in the latter.
+I have never used other source code editors before, but there is no reason why my code won't run in other editors (such as [VS Code](https://code.visualstudio.com/)).

 __1. When manually providing arguments:__
 > [!IMPORTANT]
 > For parameters that expects a list (this usually means any arguments that can be passed into the function by loading an excel file), even if there is only one item that Python needs to deal with, the argument must be given within square brackets (e.g., ["a62_c62"]) so that Python treats it like a list, otherwise, the function will return an error.